Finite orbits in multivalued maps and Bernoulli convolutions: Points with unique addresses

 Binary notation assigns rational numbers to eventually periodic 01-sequences, a method used to denote external angles of the Mandelbrot set \cite{PR}.
-The curves $y(t)$ and $z(t)$ in \eqref{period2}, for instance, coincide with $y_{1/3}(t)$ and $y_{2/3}(t)$ defined above.
-Other rational functions of the form $y_b(t)$ are given in \eqref{period4}, for $b=\frac15 , \frac25, \frac35, \frac45$ as is easy to check.
+The curves $y(t)$ and $z(t)$ in \eqref{period2}, for instance, coincide with $x_{1/3}(t)$ and $x_{2/3}(t)$ defined above.
+Other rational functions of the form $x_b(t)$ are given in \eqref{period4}, for $b=\frac15 , \frac25, \frac35, \frac45$ as is easy to check.

 In the context of real unimodal maps, like the quadratic family $q_r(x)=rx(1-x),$ itineraries are the addresses of points, and kneading sequences are those addresses which for some parameter $r$ belong to the critical point.
 A 01-sequence addresses different points in different maps, but in a well-behaved parametric family it can address the critical point only once, and then it disappears \cite{MT,CE}.
 We adapted the Milnor-Thurston notation to Bernoulli convolutions since the situation is similar.
 Itineraries are unique addresses of certain points, describing the $b$-quantiles as explained below.
 At the point $t^*$ they become critical which means that the kneading sequence addresses a boundary point of {\bf D}, and the address curves of other itineraries enter other horns.
 At $t^*$ the points cease to have a unique address and maximal local dimension.
-As we shall see, the curves $y_b(t)$ remain important beyond $t^*$ although in Figures \ref{B5} and \ref{B6}, $y_b(t^*)$ seems to be their endpoint.
+As we shall see, the curves $x_b(t)$ remain important beyond $t^*$ although in Figures \ref{B5} and \ref{B6}, $x_b(t^*)$ seems to be their endpoint.

 Milnor and Thurston \cite{MT} also introduced kneading functions similar to our address curves in order to determine the topological entropy of unimodal maps.
-The standardizing factor $\frac{1-t}{t}$ in \eqref{kneaf} comes from our choice of mappings $g_0,g_1$ which define all measures on $[0,1].$ The following theorem says that the address curves of itineraries are just the parallel dark curves in Figures \ref{B5} and \ref{B6}.

-\begin{Theorem}(Points with unique address, kneading functions and quantile curves) \begin{enumerate} \item[ (i)] For each $t\in (\frac12, t_2),$ the set $A_t$ of points with unique address agrees with all values $y_c(t)$ outside {\bf D}.
+The standardizing factor $\frac{1-t}{t}$ in \eqref{kneaf} comes from our choice of mappings $g_0,g_1$ which define all measures on $[0,1].$ The following theorem says that the address curves of itineraries are just the parallel dark curves in Figures \ref{B5} and \ref{B6}. \begin{Theorem}(Points with unique address, kneading functions and quantile curves) \begin{enumerate} \item[ (i)] For each $t\in (\frac12, t_2),$ the set $A_t$ of points with unique address agrees with all values $x_c(t)$ outside {\bf D}.
 More exactly,

-\item[(ii)] For each itinerary $b=.b_1b_2...,$ the kneading function $y_b(t)$ represents the $b$-quantile of all Bernoulli measures $\nu_t$ with $t\le t^*(b)$ :
+\item[(ii)] For each itinerary $b=.b_1b_2...,$ the kneading function $x_b(t)$ represents the $b$-quantile of all Bernoulli measures $\nu_t$ with $t\le t^*(b)$ :

 \end{enumerate} \end{Theorem}